-Since my mom was diagnosed with breast cancer last year, I’ve been obsessed with nutrition for good health.
+Since my mom was diagnosed with breast cancer last year, I’ve been obsessed with food as medicine.
 Here are my top ten cancer-fighting foods and ways you can get them in your daily diet.
 The more I learn, the more I see how important nutrition is to fight illness and stay strong!

 Vegetables like broccoli (especially broccoli sprouts), kale, cauliflower, and cabbage contain isothiocyanates, an ingredient that stops carcinogens from activating, reverses activated carcinogens and detoxifies.
 Broccoli is the only one with sulforaphane, a compound that boosts the body’s protective enzymes and flushes out cancer-causing chemicals.